DamianTran/batchSeq/README.md

     (c) 2018 The Hope Cancer Lab, McMaster University

    >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+   REQUIREMENTS:

+   	- Strawberry Perl >= 5.28.0
+	- Mingw64 and development toolchains (on Windows)
+	- HISAT2
+	- Samtools (and Htslib)

    BEFORE RUNNING:

         - In bash, set the PATH environment variable as follows (no spaces after the one following "export"):